storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/snapshots.md

 The reason is that a continuation object can be resumed many times, whereas resuming a coroutine instance irreparably changes its state.

-To make such continuations and coroutines equally powerful abstractions, we need to add a straightforward extension to coroutines -- namely, the *snapshot* operation on the coroutine instance.
+To make continuations and coroutines equally powerful abstractions, we need to add a straightforward extension to coroutines -- namely, the *snapshot* operation on the coroutine instance.
 This part of the guide explains how to use capture coroutine snapshots.